MH13-YT/SMPJ-Map-Editor/README.md

 - Edit items obtainable by the item bag
 - Edit items obtainable by the item case (can also remove object minigames option)

+### Planned Features
+- Edit events (Lucky, Unlucky and Bowser)
+- Edit hidden blocks
+- Edit map (Change types (Blue/Red/Lucky/Unlucky/Bowser/Chance Time...)

 ## How to Install
 ### Prerequisites
 - A complete dump of the Super Mario Party Jamboree romfs file, google is your friend for obtain it
-- Switch Toolbox (for extract files from "bd\~bd00.nx.bea" Archive and place the files on a folder named "bd~bd00.nx" in the same folder than "main.py")
+- Switch Toolbox (for extract files from "bd\~bd00.nx.bea to bd\~bd07.nx.bea" Archive and place the files on a folder named "bd\~bd00.nx" to "bd\~bd07.nx" in the same folder than "main.py")
 - Python, with Tinkerer/Tk installed